First Time Renting or Buying

 Quilting, Card Games, Ping Pong, Ceramics and Pottery, Book Clubs,

-Pilates, Painting, Computer Club, Choirs, Musical Groups, and
+Painting, Computer Club, Choirs, Musical Groups, and more.

 The last thing you need to worry about is having enough to do.

-you want to match your particular interests and lifestyle.
-If
+want to match your particular interests and lifestyle.
+If playing

-playing horseshoes is your thing then look for horseshoe pits.
-If
+horseshoes is your thing then look for horseshoe pits.
+If tennis is

 "We blew it on this one.
 We like